MarciaVaz/Dissertation/README.md

 ## Experiment 1: Behavioural experiment

 The multi-arrangement task was done using [Meadows website](https://meadows-research.com/).
-We recrited 45 participants and their similarity judgements according to action, semantic and visual task can be found [here](https://github.com/MarciaVaz/Dissertation/tree/main/02_behavioural%20experiment/individual%20RDMs)
+We recrited 45 participants and their similarity judgements according to action, semantic and visual task.
+The Meadows output for each participant and task can be found [here](https://github.com/MarciaVaz/Dissertation/tree/main/02_behavioural%20experiment/individual%20RDMs).